banhpete/Minesweeper-SEI-Project/README.md

 Win/loss messages are not included in this mockup but will appear in the middle of the screen.

-Additional features discussed in section 3 have also been included, however the first iteration of the game will take this into account and will not consider the additional features.

 Considering the scope of the project, the design of the game will take a computer screen first approach considering the game is intended first.

 ## 5. Psuedocode